junderw52/keep-teams-awake/README.md

 Also, since they aren't real mouse movement events, it will work even if Teams isn't in the active browser tab, if it's on a different workspace/virtual desktop, and so on.

 ## Install

-### Extension Store

-For Firefox, you can install Keep Teams Awake from the [Firefox Addon website](https://addons.mozilla.org/en-US/firefox/addon/keep-teams-awake/).

-For Chrome, you can install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/keepteamsawake/acofimfooiojfhnokmddfgmlfnjnhobp).

 ### Direct Download